 In September 2015, the Governor signed Senate Bill No. 415 ("SB 415"), also known as the California Voter Participation Rights Act.
-This Act requires most jurisdictions, including cities, school districts, and other districts, that currently hold elections for governing board members in odd-numbered years to move their elections to even-numbered years.
+This Act requires most jurisdictions, including cities, school districts, and other districts, that currently hold elections for governing board members in odd-numbered years move their elections to even-numbered years.
 SB 415's apparent goal is to increase voter turnout, given that even-numbered year elections generally have higher voter turnout rates than odd-numbered year elections.
 There are 70 jurisdictions in San Mateo County, and as of December 13, we expect 31 of them to hold elections in odd-numbered years.
 The San Mateo County Registration & Elections Division anticipates that many of these 31 jurisdictions will move to even-numbered year elections in the near future.

-On September 14, 2016, the Governing Board of the San Bruno Park School District (the "District") approved a resolution pursuant to Section 10404.5 of the California Elections Code requesting that election dates for future District board elections be moved from odd- to even-numbered years.
+On September 22, 2016, the Governing Board of the Mid-Peninsula Water District (District) approved a resolution pursuant to Section 10404 of the California Elections Code requesting that election dates for future District board elections be moved from odd- to even-numbered years.
+Notice of the District's requested change was mailed on October 11, 2016 and received on or around October 17, 2016.
 The resolution would move the District's next election, currently scheduled for November 2017, to November 2018.
 Current board members up for reelection in 2017 would have their terms extended through the next election in 2018, and board members up for reelection in 2019 will continue through 2020.
+Section 10404(e) requires the Board of Supervisors to act on the request within sixty days.
+Under Sections 10404(d) and (e), the Chief

-Under Section 10404.5(d)(1), the Chief Elections Officer may submit to the Board of Supervisors a report on the cost-effectiveness of the proposed change.
-The Board of Supervisors is required by Section 10404.5(d) to approve the proposed change unless it finds that "the ballot style, voting equipment, or computer capacity is such that additional elections or materials cannot be handled."
+Elections Officer shall submit to the Board of Supervisors a report on the impact and cost-effectiveness of the proposed change.
+The Board of Supervisors is required by Section 10404(e) to approve the proposed change unless it finds that "the ballot style, voting equipment, or computer capacity is such that additional elections or materials cannot be handled."
 Upon approval by the Board of Supervisors, the Elections Division will prepare and mail a notice to the registered voters of the County, informing them of the election date change at the District's expense.